dkypuros/current-working-dir/README.md

 ## 7.2.11.2.
 Installing RHCOS by using PXE or iPXE booting

 ## 7.2.11.3.
 Advanced RHCOS installation configuration
+## 7.2.11.3.3.1.
+Embedding a live install Ignition config in the RHCOS ISO
 Fun to try on a rainy day.

 ## 7.2.12.
 Waiting for the bootstrap process to complete